Effie Awards

 B09.
 Insights & Strategic Thinking

 Campaigns that showed the greatest fresh insights and strategic thinking to lead to the communications idea and achieve the marketing objectives.
+This is the thinking before the creative brief, as opposed to the creative idea or execution.

 B10.
 Diversity, Equity & Inclusion – Community Engagement